There are many ways in which we wish to see the UK’s current human rights and equality settlement strengthened:

 Strengthening children’s rights

-Recent years has seen great progress on this issue.
-In 2014 both the Welsh and Scottish Governments passed new laws requiring ministers to have regard to the UNCRC when exercising their functions, while a new UK law requires the Children’s Commissioner for England to have regard to and monitor the implementation of the UNCRC.
+Recent years have seen great progress on this issue.
+In 2014, both the Welsh and Scottish Governments passed new laws requiring ministers to have regard to the UNCRC when exercising their functions, while a 2014 UK law requires the Children’s Commissioner for England to have regard to and monitor the implementation of the UNCRC.
 But none of these moves go far enough, as they do not ensure that the rights contained within the UNCRC are directly enforceable.

 What we’re doing